ElektraInitiative/libelektra/doc/usecases/core/UC_key_create.md

 ## Scenarios

-- **Precondition:** -
+- **Precondition:**
+  - The name used to create a `Key` must be valid
 - **Main success scenario:**
   - Caller requests to create a new `Key` with a given name
   - Core instantiates a `Key` with the given name, no value and no metadata and returns it
 - **Alternative scenario:**
-  - Caller requests to create a new `Key`, with given name with value and/or metadata
+  - Caller requests to create a new `Key`, with a given name and a value and/or metadata
   - Core instantiates a `Key`, with the given name, value, and metadata and returns it
 - **Error scenario:** -
 - **Postcondition:**